Harsh-Kumar-Mahor/Harsh-Kumar-Mahor/README.md

 Welcome to my GitHub page!
 **I'm Harsh Kumar Mahor, a data enthusiast who loves working with data!**
-Currently pursuing **BTech in Computer Science and Engineering with a specialization in AI & ML at IIIT Kota**,
-I enjoy uncovering insights from data and transforming raw information into meaningful stories.
+Currently pursuing **BTech in Computer Science and Engineering with a specialization in AI & ML at IIIT Kota**, and I enjoy uncovering insights from data and transforming raw information into meaningful stories.

 🌍 **Location**: Mumbai, Maharashtra India 🇮🇳